triplee12/blogging-api/README.md

 – email is required and should be unique

+– first_name is required

-– first_name and last_name is required
+– last_name is required

 – password

-​
+– created_at

+– udated_at

 ### Blog/Article